Textualize/textual/docs/introduction.md

 ```{.textual path="docs/examples/introduction/stopwatch02.py" title="stopwatch02.py"}
 ```

 The elements of the stopwatch application are there.
-The buttons are clickable and you can scroll the container, but it doesn't look much like the sketch.
-This is because we have yet to apply any _styles_ to our new widget.
+The buttons are clickable and you can scroll the container but it doesn't look like the sketch.
+This is because we have yet to apply any _styles_ to our new widgets.

 ## Writing Textual CSS

-Every widget has a `styles` object which contains information regarding how that widget will look.
-Setting any of the attributes on the styles object will update the screen.
+Every widget has a `styles` object with a number of attributes that impact how the widget will appear.
 Here's how you might set white text and a blue background for a widget:

 ```python
 self.styles.background = "blue"